erlendlokna/CV-SSL-VQVAE-Framework/README.md

-## Repository details
+## Repository  Details

-This repository contains the code for a Norwegian University of Science and Technology project thesis.
+This repository hosts the code for a project thesis at the Norwegian University of Science and Technology.
+It builds on the work of the [TimeVQVAE implementation](https://github.com/ML4ITS/TimeVQVAE) and further explores the representations of Vector Quantized Variational Autoencoders (VQVAEs) in time series analysis.

-Implementation is heavily inspired by the [TimeVQVAE implementation](https://github.com/ML4ITS/TimeVQVAE).
-Here they introduce the TimeVQVAE model incorporating the STFT and ISTFT.

-This repository focuses on the addition of SSL, using the groundwork done by the authors of TimeVQVAE and the paper [Vector Quantized Time Series Generation with a Bidirectional Prior Model](https://arxiv.org/abs/2303.04743).
+In this project, we've integrated Self-Supervised Learning (SSL) techniques, drawing inspiration from both the foundational work of TimeVQVAE and insights from the [Barlow Twins paper](https://arxiv.org/abs/2103.03230).
+Our focus lies in enhancing VQVAE models with SSL to improve their performance and efficiency.
+The Barlow Twins implementation proved to enhance the VQVAEs robustness.

 ## Contents
-This repository contains two models:
+This repository is structured around two main models:
-1. Vector Quantized Variational Autoencoder (VQVAE) using STFT to process time-frequency representations.
+1. **VQVAE with STFT**: A traditional VQVAE model that utilizes Short-Time Fourer Transform (STFT) for processing time-frequency representations
-2. A VQVAE model using a two-branched encoder, enabling SSL loss functions to alter its representation capabilities.
-In this implementation, we introduce a Barlow Twins SSL objective for the VQVAE encoder, acting as a regularizer for enhanced training efficiency and more salient latent representations.
+2. **Barlow Twins modified VQVAE**: A VQVAE model featuring a dual-branched encoder.
+This model is augmented with a Barlow Twins SSL objective, acting as a regularizer to boost training effectiveness and yield more distinct latent representations.

-## Model illustrations:
+## Model Illustrations
-Both models use time-frequency representations ($u$) to compress the input $x$ (time series) into compact latent variables $z$.
-They are optimized to reconstruct the input $\hat{x}$, using a codebook $\mathcal{Z}$ and the argmin process.
+Both models operate on the principle of compressing time series input $x$ into latent variables $z$ using time-frequency representations $u$.
+These models aim to reconstruct the input $\hat{x}$ through a codebook $\mathcal{Z}$ and an $\textit{argmin process}$.

 **VQVAE using STFT**:

 ![VQVAE](https://github.com/erlendlokna/Barlow-Twins-VQVAE/assets/80318998/d29e1f57-114d-4e62-b29b-c7cdab69942c)

-**Barlow Twins modified VQVAE**:
+**Two-Branched barlow Twins VQVAE**:

 ![BarlowTwinsVQVAE](https://github.com/erlendlokna/Barlow-Twins-VQVAE/assets/80318998/574e021b-6eab-45e4-bd75-0b61c956ee14)

-## Running code
+## Running The Code
 ### Experiment for Thesis
+> python preprocessing/download_ucr_dataset.py

+Downloads the UCR archive

-> experiment.py
+> python experiment.py

-Runs the experiment on the UCR archive.
-It requires a data folder containing the UCR archive.
-Alter src/configs/config.yaml to change the training setup and procedure.
+Executes the thesis experiment.
+Training and  comparing the VQVAE with the two-branced Barlow Twins VQVAE for different SSL loss weightings, $\gamma$.

-### Training models
+### Training Individual Models
-> train_barlowvqvae.py
+> python train_vqvae.py

-Starts the training procedure for the dual-branched VQVAE using the Barlow Twins objective.
+Initiates the training for the traditional VQVAE model.

-> train_vqvae.py
+> python train_barlowvqvae.py

-Starts the training procedure for the VQVAE.
+Begins the training process for the Barlow Twins-augmented VQVAE

+## Contrubution
+Contributions to this repository are welcome.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.